jharini/booknotes/system-design/system-design-interview/chapter28/README.md

 One good data structure to represent this is a `map<user_id, balance>`, which can be implemented using an in-memory Redis store.

-Since one redis node cannot withstand 1mil TPS, we need to partition our redis cluster into multiple nodes.
+Since one redis node cannot withstand 1 mil TPS, we need to partition our redis cluster into multiple nodes.

 Example partitioning algorithm:
 ```